 Listen to music: Grab a pair of headphones for the walk home after work.

 Spend half of a day without looking at your phone: Break a digital habit simply by “forgetting” your device at home or letting the battery run out.

-Do something that makes you laugh: From date night at the movies to watching this hilarious Don’t Change Much video, laughing lowers activity in the “stress” areas of the brain.
+Do something that makes you laugh: From movie night to watching this hilarious Don’t Change Much video, laughing lowers activity in the “stress” areas of the brain.